 Best When in the Mood for Something to Write Home About:

 Feel like you’re in Europe without leaving the country by coming to Black’s, America’s first legal nude beach.
-Whether you bare it all or not, it’s a great place to come for a calm beach day.
-It also has a super interesting history – impress your friends with your La Jolla beach knowledge!
+Whether you bare it all or not, it’s a great place to watch some great surfing or just relax.
+It also has a super interesting history — impress your friends with your San Diego beach knowledge!

 There are a few different ways to get to Black’s Beach.
 While some routes are easier than others, each does involve a steep climb and/or stairs.
-You can walk along the beach from La Jolla Shores, which is only an option during very low tide; you can hike down from the Torrey Pines Glider Port parking area; or you can walk down Salk Canyon Road, from La Jolla Farms.
+You can walk along the beach from La Jolla Shores, which is only an option during very low tide; you can hike down from the Torrey Pines Glider Port parking area; or you can walk down Salk Canyon Road, from La Jolla Farms (right across the street from University of California-San Diego).
 Decide which route is best for you before you go, and make sure you know how to get there.

 Once you do make it down to the beach, you won’t be disappointed!
 A long stretch of sand plus gentle waves that are easy to swim in makes this a truly lovely area to spend the day.

 Directions to Black’s Beach: 2800 Torrey Pines Scenic Dr. There are four different hikes down to the beach; for details go here.